-- Never fall for sob stories from Romance Scammers.
-Romance Scammers are people who generally create a fake profile and slowly lure you in.
-Make you fall in love with them or make you feel sorry for them.
-Then eventually asking for money or bank details to rob you.
+Never fall for sad or sob stories from Scammers.
+The ones who lurk in dating sites are generally called "Romance Scammers".
+Romance Scammers are people who usually make up fake profiles and slowly lure you in by using attractive photos of individuals.
+Their aim is to make you fall in love with them or make you feel sorry for them.
+Then eventually asking for your hard earned cash or bank details to steal from you.
 While we try and delete any fake profiles when ever we can, we can never be 100% sure all profile is real.
 You need to treat everyone with caution.

-- Never upload a photo on your profile or anywhere on the internet that shows your address or private information, including your real name.
+Like above, never upload a photo on your profile or anywhere on the internet that shows your address or private information, including your real name.